Western Red Cedar

 With many home owners now looking to make greener living choices, architects, specifies and engineers are increasingly choosing Western Red Cedar as a sustainable building material.

 Aside from its relatively knot-free, ‘clean’ appearance, it has a natural resistance to decay and moisture absorption, meaning it can typically be installed without treatment.
-Its straight grain and uniform texture makes Western Red Cedar one of the easiest timbers to work.

 When freshly machined Clear Western Red Cedar seems to vary from a light straw colour to a dark red/brown, but the colour becomes more uniform in natural light.
 It is much sought after for its “weathered” appearance.

 Flame Spreading Rate

 Western Red Cedar’s flame spreading rate and smoke developed classification is considerably below the maximum limits set by most building codes.
 (Class II)

 The low resin content means it has good finishing properties enabling it to take a variety of coatings including paints and stains exceptionally well, provided it is dried and properly primed.
 This can be undertaken by Illingworth Ingham (M/CR) Ltd.

 Western Red Cedar has a low wood density and low shrinkage factor which means it is unlikely to warp or twist.
 It’s also the most stable of the softwoods and is subject to little movement once installed.

 Western Red Cedar is reported to have a very high natural decay-resistance.